Faisalriazcheema/Faisalriazcheema/README.md

 - 👋 Hi, I’m @Faisalriazcheema
 - 👀 I’m interested in Coding and wifi hacking
 - 🌱 I’m currently learning c language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
+- I want someone who can help me with c language and hacking
-- 📫 How to reach me ...
+- 📫 How to reach me faisalriazcheema@gmail.com

 <!---
 Faisalriazcheema/Faisalriazcheema is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.